Association of Train Operating Companies See Rail Delivery Group.

 Project Speed A new infrastructure delivery taskforce in the UK, led by the Chancellor of the Exchequer.
 It will bring forward proposals to deliver government’s public investment projects more strategically and efficiently.
 The taskforce will aim to cut down the time it takes to develop, design and deliver vital infrastructure projects.
 For example, it will look at how it can address outdated practices and identify blocks to progress.
 Source: PM: A New Deal for Britain, on GOV.UK website.
 Network Rail has revealed the thirteen programmes, with an emphasis on electrification, which it aims to progress urgently as part of the Project Speed initiative.
 These include the Northumberland line (Ashington – Newcastle) reopening, restoring passenger services between Cowley and Oxford (part of Oxford Connect), and restoring regular passenger services to Okehampton in Devon, including the building of a new Okehampton East Parkway station.
 Source: Project Speed, by Chris Page, on Railfuture website.

 Proposed vs. planned On this website, proposed means that a reopening scheme promoter has presented a convincing argument for reopening or opening a railway line or station.
-Planned means a reopening scheme has been developed into a Strategic Outline Business Case or Full Business Case.
+Planned means a reopening scheme is fully funded and construction work is either about to begin or underway.

 Public transport railway We use this term when discussing a railway line intended to carry people from one location to another for practical purposes such as commuting or visiting friends, in contrast to a heritage railway where the passengers are simply enjoying a train ride.
 We talk about public transport services or public transport railway services when discussing current or proposed services provided by a train operating company over such a railway.